TejaAshok834/-Dosa-restaurant/README.md

 Usage Instructions:
 we need to place our JSON file containing the orders in the same directory as the script or provide its full path.
+Make sure the required `example_orders.json` file is in the same directory as `dosa.py`.
 Run the script using the command:python <script_name.py>  <order_file.json> for me it is python dosa.py example_orders.json

 Error Handling: